google/WebFundamentals/src/site/multi-device-layouts/layout-basics.markdown

 ## Ensure an accessible viewport

-In addition to setting an initial-scale, you can also set the minimum-scale, maximum-scale and user-scalable attributes on the viewport.
+In addition to setting an `initial-scale`, you can also set the `minimum-scale`, `maximum-scale` and `user-scalable` attributes on the viewport.
 When set, these can disable the user's ability to zoom the viewport, potentially causing accessibility issues.